jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **gener rate**:
         - Type: Number [Item]
         - Default: 0
-        - Description: Contaminant generation is controlled by a schedule.
+        - Description: Initial generation rate ($G_0$).
+Contaminant generation is controlled by a schedule.
 Contaminant generation begins when the schedule changes from a zero to a non-zero value (between 0 and 1).
 The initial generation is equal to the schedule value times the initial generation rate.
 A single scheudle may be used to initiate several emissions at different times.
 Unit can be changed by right-clicking the component and selecting the desired one.
     - **decay const**:
         - Type: Number [Item]
         - Default: 0
-        - Description: The time at which the generation rate decays by 0.368 of the original rate.
+        - Description: The time at which the generation rate decays by 0.368 of the original rate ($\tau_c$).
 Unit can be changed by right-clicking the component and selecting the desired one.
     - **mult**:
         - Type: Number [Item]
         - Default: 1